dcomartin/TalkAbstracts/Vertical Slices Not Layers.md

-# Vertical Feature Slices, not Layers!
+# Vertical Slice Architecture, not Layers!

 ## Abstract

+Nobody wants to deal with a system that is hard to change and easy to introduce bugs because it's a spaghetti code mess of various technical concerns.

+Clean Architecture is popular because it forces a separation of concerns into many different layers.
+But why are we organizing code by layers?
-Does adding a new feature require you to modify files across multiple projects in your UI, business and data access layers?
-Tired of mapping DTOs through the various layers of your system?
-A layered architecture can be a painful when you really develop in vertical slices.
+Does adding a new feature require you to modify files across multiple projects in your UI, business, and data access layers?

-In this presentation, we're going to learn how to develop and organize code by features instead of technical layers.
-To start, we will cover the benefits and how to create a vertical slice using SOLID principles.
-From there, we'll rewrite and reorganize parts of an existing application.
+Join Derek as he explains Vertical Slice Architecture and how to organize code and to focus on features instead of technical layers will make your system easier to change.